afollestad/vvalidator/README.md

 `useRealTimeValidation()` has an optional `Int` parameter that lets you set a custom debounce delay.
 This delay is how much of a gap there is between a field's value changing and validation being performed.
-This prevents too many validations from occurring in a row, like as a user is typing in an input field - you wouldn't want to validate with every single letter input. *The default value is 500 (milliseconds), or a half second.*
+This prevents too many validations from occurring in a row, such as a user is typing in an input field - you wouldn't want to validate with every single letter input. *The default value is 500 (milliseconds), or a half second.*